-The importance of the book is that it shines a light on how industries can get out of hand if it is not properly regulated.
+The importance of The Jungle is that it shines a light on how industries can get out of hand if it is not properly regulated.
 With conditions much better today than they were in the past, it’s a reminder that we must heed the lessons of the past, or we are doomed to repeat them.

 Outliers may be one of the more well-known books on this list, but it is still not as well-known as it could be.
 Written by Malcolm Gladwell, it examines the factors that contribute to high levels of success.

 One of the fundamental points I took away from the book was just how many hours you need to put in to be successful in any field.
 Gladwell details how Bill Gates, The Beatles among others were able to achieve their success by following the 10,000-hour rule.

 Gladwell suggests that the key to their success was that they were able to practice their craft for 10,000 hours in the correct way, which allowed to reach a world-class level of expertise in their respective fields.